ossec/ossec-docs/docs/manual/ar/ar.rst

 **Benefits**:

-- Fast (time-based) response on attacks.
+- Fast (time-based) response to attacks.
 If an attack is detected, an action can be taken immediately.
 - Extremely good deterrent against port scans, brute forces and some other types of “information gathering” attacks.